51

 Authentication tells the api-server who you are; authorization tells it what you may do.
 But you still need policy on the content of objects: inject a sidecar, force resource limits, block :latest images, deny privileged pods.
 RBAC cannot express that.

 Solution: Admission controllers run inside the api-server request path, after authn/authz and after schema validation, but before the object is persisted to etcd.
 They can mutate the object and/or validate it.
+Policy engines like Kyverno and OPA Gatekeeper plug in here as webhooks so you write policy as data, not code.

 The analogy

 After a trucker proves who they are and what they may bring in, a customs inspector still examines the actual paperwork before anything is filed: a first inspector may stamp-correct a form, adding a missing seal or a default value, and a second may reject it outright if it breaks the rules.
 Nothing reaches the port ledger until the papers pass.
-In Kubernetes that inspector is an admission controller, where a mutating webhook stamp-corrects the object, a validating webhook accepts or rejects it, and only then is it written to etcd.
+In Kubernetes that inspector is an admission controller, where a mutating webhook stamp-corrects the object, a validating webhook (Kyverno) accepts or rejects it, and only then is it written to etcd.

 Where this fits in the cluster

-The same cluster entities appear in every day's notes; the <== marks what this day touches.
+The same cluster entities appear in every day's notes; the diagram below shows where this day's topic fits.

 The request path: where admission sits